joshbronson-lsst-work/make-tom/README.md

-The orchestration scripts, which reside in the scripts directory of this repository, can be run standalone, but they also include comments that help understand the process of deploying to the Google Compute Platform and running Kubernetes on top of that.
+The orchestration scripts, which reside in the scripts directory of this repository, can be run standalone, but they also include comments that help understand the process of deploying to the GCP and running Kubernetes on top of that.

 After everything above has been run and configured, it should be possible to simply run the scripts.
-First, create the Kubernetes cluster inside Google Compute Engine.
+First, create the Kubernetes cluster inside Google Kubernetes Engine.
 This is a blank slate on which Kubernetes can deploy its objects:

     bash scripts/create_kubernetes_cluster_gcp.sh

-It is possible that something in that script will fail due to changes in the Google Compute Platform API, differences in your environment, changed configuration, or other issues.
+It is possible that something in that script will fail due to changes in the GCP API, differences in your environment, changed configuration, or other issues.
 If it fails, look at the comments near the commandline that failed.
 If you are able to resolve the issue, you should be able to simply rerun the script, which will pick up where it left off.
 If the error messages you see are related to timeouts, for example, it may make sense to simply try rerunning the script once.

 If you are running on GKE at this point, this is probably a good time to ensure that you have credentials to manipulate your GCP environment